Accreditation Services terms and conditions

 The "Full Achievement", Coat of Arms and the various representations of the CII's logos are protected by Registered Trademark.

-Recognition of prior learning appeals
+Appeals for recognition of prior learning

-Should you have any complaints regarding CII accreditation please contact the CII Customer Service to register your complaint at:
+Should you have any complaints regarding CII accreditation please contact CII Customer Service to register your complaint at: